Flood Safety / Recovery

 - Extra cash

-View on Flood Preparation and Safety for more tips on what you can do to prepare for the next flood.
+View on Flood Preparation and Safety (PDF) for more tips on what you can do to prepare for the next flood.
 Citizens can stay up to date on area flood gauges for Clear Creek at I-45, Clear Lake 2nd Outlet at SH 146, and Clear Creek at Bay Area Boulevard by going to Harris County Flood Warning System.
 By checking these gauges periodically, as well as the one in Clear Creek, citizens can take the necessary precautions if it appears Clear Creek is rising and the increase in flood levels may affect their property.

 Likewise, the tidal gauge in Galveston County closest to League City can be monitored for increases or differences in tides that may impact the city.
 Having the data from the gauges enables community officials to predict the effects of storm events before the next big one hits.
 The League City Emergency Management website, Ready LC, has additional helpful information including how to sign up for emergency alert notifications.